dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ## Competition Purpose & Scope
 This Competition encourages researchers across the community to contribute high-quality datasets that support AI model training and evaluation for challenging problems in PES.
 The competition does not constrain targeted questions (as long as they’re in the PES field), algorithms, or model choices.
 Instead, it emphasizes:

-•	The importance of the addressed problem and the technical difficulty of applying AI;
+* The importance of the addressed problem and the technical difficulty of applying AI;
-•	The dataset’s quality, representativeness, reproducibility, and compliance for AI model training/learning;
+* The dataset’s quality, representativeness, reproducibility, and compliance for AI model training/learning;
-•	Performance of the AI models trained on the dataset(s).
+* Performance of the AI models trained on the dataset(s).

 ## Submission Requirements
 * Submitted works consist of two parts: part1 the DATASET(s) and part2 the REPORT(s)
-* All submitted DATASET(s) must be uploaded to [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.
+* All DATASET(s) must be uploaded to [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.
 * REPORT(s) must include a data description article in [IEEE data description](https://www.ieee-data.org/) journal Descriptor Articles style.
 * Please use the provided template for REPORT(s)

-**Find more info. in Submission Deatils session**
+**Find more info. in SubmissionDeatils session**

 ## **Key dates**